johnazedo/celery-emails/README.md

 - Include Travis in a github repository;

-- Config and use a mail server;
+- Config and use a mail server.

-- Starting to study Selenium.

 # Setup